celery/celery/docs/userguide/configuration.rst

 If enabled task results will include the workers stack when re-raising task errors.

-This requires the :pypi:`tblib` library, which can be installed using :command:`pip`:
+This requires the :pypi:`tblib` library, that can be installed using :command:`pip`:

 .. code-block:: console